Krnsand/rock-paper-scissors-lizard-spock/README.md

 - __The Game Area__

   - In the game area the player can see an image of the options they choose to play.
 This creates an interactive experience which can enhance the user experience.
-  - Here one can also see the scores being counted at the top of each image.
+  - Here one can also see the players score and the computers score being counted at the top of each image.

 ![Game Area](https://github.com/Krnsand/rock-paper-scissors-lizard-spock/blob/main/assets/images/readme_images/game_area.png)